giltayar/ci-build/ops/ci/buildbot/images/buildbot-worker-docker-npm-image/README.md

 # buildbot-worker-docker-npm
-The docker image for NI's buildbot slave for type:docker-npm projects
+The docker image for buildbot slave for type:docker-npm projects

 ## What does it include?
 * based off of the buildbot-worker-npm